ElektraInitiative/PermaplanT/doc/tests/protocols/plant_search.md

 ## Closing remarks
 Some requirements from the use case have not yet been implemented in preparation for a future university course.
-Follow-up issues were recorded and a note has been left in the use case document.
+Follow-up issues were recorded and a note has been left in the use case document (#379, #433).